Trihalomethanes in Drinking Water. Created by Chlorine, Harder to Remove| Updated: May 15, 2019

 - Has a multi-year long filter life (10+ years or 1,000,000 gallons).

-- Requires no regular maintenance.
+- It requires no regular maintenance.

-- Removes chlorine, chloramines, THMs, HAAs, other DPBs, fluoride and heavy metals among other contaminants in a single tank.
+- Removes chlorine, chloramines, THMs, HAAs, other DPBs, fluoride, and heavy metals among other contaminants in a single tank.

 - Retains essential minerals.